jesseyuen/glitch-govuk-prototype-kit/README.md

 1. Ensure you have a [GitHub](https://github.com/) account
 2. Create a free [repl.it](https://repl.it/) account and connect it to your GitHub account
-3. Make a copy of this repo by clicking the **Use this template** button
+3. Make a copy of this repo (repl.it-govuk-prototype-kit) by clicking the **Use this template** button
+4. Give your new repo a descriptive name
-4. Open repl.it and create a new repl.
+5. Open repl.it and create a new repl
-5. Choose 'Import from Github' and select the copy you made at step 3
+6. Choose 'Import from Github' and select the repo you created at step 3

 ## Once the project has been added to repl.it

 1. Create a username and password for your prototype by editing the existing .env file.
-Add the [following code](https://gist.github.com/jesseyuen/fa7743da8a1e7d3082c6319326744054), ensuring to personalise the username and password values.
+Add the [following code](https://gist.github.com/jesseyuen/fa7743da8a1e7d3082c6319326744054), ensuring to personalise the username and password values
 2. Click 'Run' and see what happens!

 ## Once the project is running

-1. You can skip past the [Prototype kit install docs](https://govuk-prototype-kit.herokuapp.com/docs/install), repli.t has done this for you.
+1. You can skip past the [Prototype kit install docs](https://govuk-prototype-kit.herokuapp.com/docs/install), repl.it has done this for you
 2. Start learning how to [Build a basic prototype](https://govuk-prototype-kit.herokuapp.com/docs/make-first-prototype/start)

 ## Once you've made changes to your project